 Cryptic Rock – You get to do what you love and get to travel around the world!
 That is the true enlightenment, seeing the world and seeing how other people live.
 Until you see how other people live and other parts of the world, you are sort of closed in a bubble.

 Matt McCoy – Too often you can’t recognize the gift in front of you.
 You think, “Why didn’t I take advantage of that?”
 I was in Marrakesh during Ramadan, so just to see these people embrace their faith at that time was an experience.

 Cryptic Rock – Absolutely, it is those experiences which inform and enlighten us.
 Last question.
 What are some of your favorite films?

-Matt McCoy – I feel like as lucky I’ve been born into the time I have been, I love the film system back in the day.
-Jimmy Stewart is a huge hero I’ve mine; he and I are born on the same day and he’s the only guy I’ve ever written to.
+Matt McCoy – I feel as lucky I’ve been born into the time I have been, I love the film system back in the day.
+Jimmy Stewart is a huge hero of mine; he and I were born on the same day and he’s the only guy I’ve ever written to.
 When I just look back on the performances he’s given.
 You look at the scope of what he did was remarkable.